alexewerlof/micromustache/README.md

 function star(path, scope) {
   // path comes from the template and is 'password' here
   // scope is { password: 'abc' }
-  const value = pathGet(scope, path) // value is 'abc'
+  const value = pathGet(path, scope) // value is 'abc'
   return '*'.repeat(value.length)
 }